544 pp., 6.125 x 9.25, 24 halftones, 3 maps, 4 graphs, 11 tables, index

 Free E-Exam Copies

 Drawing from three decades of legal documents compiled by prisoners, Robert T. Chase narrates the struggle to change prison from within.
 Prisoners forged an alliance with the NAACP to contest the constitutionality of Texas prisons.
 Behind bars, a prisoner coalition of Chicano Movement and Black Power organizations publicized their deplorable conditions as “slaves of the state” and initiated a prison-made civil rights revolution and labor protest movement.
 These insurgents won epochal legal victories that declared conditions in many southern prisons to be cruel and unusual--but their movement was overwhelmed by the increasing militarization of the prison system and empowerment of white supremacist gangs that, together, declared war on prison organizers.
-Told from the vantage point of the prisoners themselves, this book highlights untold but devastatingly important truths about the histories of labor, civil rights, and politics in the United States as it narrates the transition from prison plantations of the past to the mass incarceration of today.
+Told from the vantage point of the prisoners themselves, this book weaves together untold but devastatingly important truths from the histories of labor, civil rights, and politics in the United States as it narrates the transition from prison plantations of the past to the mass incarceration of today.

 About the Author

-Robert T. Chase is assistant professor of history at Stony Brook University.
+Robert T. Chase is associate professor of history at Stony Brook University.

 For more information about Robert T. Chase, visit the Author Page.

 “Drawing from three decades of legal documents compiled by prisoners, Chase narrates the struggle to change prisons from within. . . .
 He finds that these insurgents won epochal legal victories but that their movement was overwhelmed by the increasing militarization of the prison system and empowerment of white supremacist gangs that, together, declared war on prison organizers.”--Law & Social Inquiry

 “An outstanding work that will provoke discussion and undoubtedly inspire other studies as this country seeks solutions to problems that stem from the nation’s experience with incarceration.”--Southwestern Historical Quarterly